 ABOUT LONDON WRITING WORKSHOPS

-Guest speakers and co-teachers have included the publisher Francesca Main, now editorial director of Picador, the novelist Bernardine Evaristo, whose seventh novel Mr Loverman is published by Penguin/Hamish Hamilton in 2013, novelist Kathy Page, whose most recent work is an edited collection of essays In the Flesh, and comedian and writer Alexei Sayle, author of five works of fiction and one memoir, Stalin Ate My Homework.To see what people have said about previous London Writing Workshops’ events visit the Feedback Page.
+Guest speakers and co-teachers included the publisher Francesca Main, now editorial director of Picador; novelist Bernardine Evaristo, whose seventh novel Mr Loverman was published by Penguin/Hamish Hamilton in 2013; novelist Kathy Page, whose short story collection Paradise and Elsewhere was longlisted for Canada’s prestigious Giller Prize in 2014; and comedian and writer Alexei Sayle, author of five works of fiction and one memoir, Stalin Ate My Homework.To see what people have said about previous London Writing Workshops’ events visit the Feedback Page.

 All good wishes on your writer’s journey.

-Vicky Grut’s stories have been published in many short story collections including Reshape Whilst Damp (Serpent’s Tail, 2000); Valentine’s Day: Stories of Revenge (Duckworth, 2000), two volumes of the British Council anthology New Writing 13 (Picador, 2005) and NW14 (Granta, 2006), and Waving at the Gardener (Bloomsbury, 2009).
+Vicky Grut’s short fiction has been published in many collections including two volumes of the British Council anthology New Writing 13 (Picador) and NW14 (Granta), and Waving at the Gardener (Bloomsbury).
 She was a finalist in the 2009 Asham Award and won the 2006 Chapter One International Short Story Prize.
 She reads for the Literary Consultancy and teaches on the BA in Creative Writing at London’s South Bank University.
-‘Into the Valley’, a piece of creative nonfiction, is published in issue 43 of The Harvard Review, 2013.
+‘Into the Valley’, a piece of creative nonfiction, is published in issue 43 of The Harvard Review.